You smell it. You can smell it as soon as you walk into the room. You look at your dog and your dog looks at you, you both know – it’s the ears.

 If you notice discharge in your pet's ears that is yellow, green, red, or dark brown, your dog should be seen by your vet

-In particular, schedule them a visit if you notice redness, pain, itchiness, head shaking, scratching, or odour.
+In particular, schedule a visit if you notice redness, pain, itchiness, head shaking, scratching, or odour.
 These can all be indicators that active infection is present and requires attention.

 Your vet will look down your dog’s ear canal to evaluate the skin and eardrum.
 They’ll also be looking for any foreign bodies or growths along the way.
 It’s essential to make sure that the eardrum isn’t ruptured prior to putting most cleaners and medications into the ear canal.